Check-in: Office check-in

 Many offices have a reception or front office area near the entrance to greet or assist visitors arriving to attend a meeting.
 A receptionist may ask visitors who they are to meet and may ask them to sign a register.
 The receptionist may give a visitor instructions as to where to go or inform the host that his guest has arrived.
 The visitor may be issued with a visible visitor’s pass, often worn around the neck.

-However, research shows that long waiting times at the reception area could lead to loss of customers.
+Research shows that long waiting times at the reception area could lead to loss of customers.

 COVID-19 has led organisations to wider and faster adoption of technology to streamline the visitor check-in process, Visitor management systems automate the visitor check in process and reduces office check-in time with pre-registering visitors through email, effective communication, QR code express check-in, automate host notifications and efficient visitor management workflows.